Alexander Ring

-Alexander Michael Ring (born 9 April 1991) is a Finnish professional footballer who captains and plays as an midfielder for Major League Soccer club Austin FC.
+Alexander Michael Ring (born 9 April 1991) is a Finnish professional footballer who plays as a midfielder and defender for Veikkausliiga club HJK Helsinki.

+Early life

+Ring was born in Finland and moved to Bonn, Germany, with his family when aged three, and grew up there and in Belgium.
+Ring went through the ranks of Bayer 04 Leverkusen before returning to Finland with his family in 2008.

 Club career

-Early career

-He moved to Bonn with his family when aged three, and grew up there and in Belgium.
-Ring went through the ranks of Bayer 04 Leverkusen before returning to Finland with his family in 2008.

 HJK

 He signed for HJK's reserve team Klubi-04 in 2009, and represented them until being promoted to the first team, and signed full professional contract with the club in August 2010.
 However, Ring was loaned out to Tampere United for the rest of that season.
 He returned to HJK after the season, and was established as the first choice holding midfielder for HJK in early 2011.
 On 26 September 2011, he signed a contract extension with HJK, keeping him in the Finnish capital until 2015.
-During December 2011, it was rumored that German Bundesliga side Borussia Mönchengladbach were interested in signing the young Finn for approximately one million euros.
+During December 2011, it was rumored that German Bundesliga side Borussia Mönchengladbach were interested in signing the young Finn for approximately €1 million.

-Loan to Mönchengladbach
+Borussia Mönchengladbach (loan)

 On 5 January 2012, it was announced that Mönchengladbach had signed Ring on loan until the summer 2013, with having an option to buy at the end of the season.
-On 10 March 2012, Ring made his Bundesliga debut for Mönchengladbach against Freiburg, and on 21 August Ring scored his first goal for Mönchengladbach in a 1–3 defeat to Ukrainian Dynamo Kiev in the first leg of 2012–13 UEFA Champions League's playoff-round.
+The estimated loan fee was reported to be €500,000.
+On 10 March 2012, Ring made his Bundesliga debut for Mönchengladbach against Freiburg, and on 21 August Ring scored his first goal for Mönchengladbach in a 3–1 defeat to Ukrainian Dynamo Kyiv in the first leg of 2012–13 UEFA Champions League's playoff-round.
 However, despite some encouraging displays for the club, Ring soon fell out of favour, and in February 2013 it was announced that Borussia would not use their option to buy the player.

 1. FC Kaiserslautern

 In June 2013, he signed a contract with 1.
 FC Kaiserslautern to play in 2.
 Bundesliga.
-The clubs did not publish the transfer fee, but according to newspapers Kaiserslautern paid HJK Helsinki 500.000 Euros.
+The clubs did not publish the transfer fee, but according to newspapers Kaiserslautern paid HJK Helsinki €500,000.
 After an encouraging start, and the club sacking of the first team coach Franco Foda in September 2013, he struggled to keep his position in the side.
 However, he was picked for the opening line-up in the cup games versus both Bayer Leverkusen and Bayern München.
 He scored his first goal for the club in August 2014 versus SV Sandhausen.
-Despite a lengthy lay-off due to a knee injury in the home game versus Fortuna Düsseldorf, the season 2014-15 turned out to be his best in Germany, with six goals in 24 league games.
+Despite a lengthy lay-off due to a knee injury in the home game versus Fortuna Düsseldorf, the season 2014–15 turned out to be his best in Germany, with six goals in 24 league games.
 During the following seasons, Ring's performances were marred by minor injuries and constant head coach changes, that hindered his progress.
 In January 2017 the economically ailing club decided to let him move on before his contract would have expired.